ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 ### Animating Across Routes
-Just like animattions can be applied to components, they can be applied to route transitions too!
+Just like animations can be applied to components, they can be applied to route transitions.
 This is an example of animating sprites across different routes.
 When you select an icon from the list, the selected image and the list of images animate as the route changes.

 {{#docs-demo as |demo|}}
     {{#demo.example name="hero"}}